drs22Col/drs22Col.github.io/README.md

 If you're not familiar with Sempe's work, check him out here (link to be added sometime in the near or distant future..)

 And here's a link to Jane Goodall's research center.
 I was once asked for an example of a very authentic person (whatever that means), and I chose Goodall.
 Authentic or not, she's got great values and emphasizes the importance of empathy in science along with the need for conservation.
-And she does a great imitation of the hoot-hoot of the chimpanzee.
-Link.
+And she does a spot-on imitation of the hoot-hoot call of the chimpanzee (link).

-See ya all later.